-Note that the guide is aimed at individuals (not families) moving at their own expense (not a corporations) but much of it applies to anybody.
+Note that the guide is aimed at individuals (not families) moving at their own expense (not at a corporation’s) but much of it applies to anybody.

 Although the highly lucrative ‘expat packages’ of the past are mostly history, professional careers still pay better and will hopefully be more fulfilling.
-Many of the in-demand jobs are in high-tech or internet based sectors but finance, design and journalism may also provide pathways into good jobs abroad.
+Many of the in-demand jobs are in high-tech or internet-based sectors but finance, design and journalism may also provide pathways to good jobs abroad.

 Hunting remotely can only take you so far, so for all of these options it helps to be on the ground and able to meet people face-to-face.
 Don’t be put off if you don’t hear back from people immediately – it will take significant time and effort but persevere!